redhat-cip/dci-openshift-agent/docs/disconnected_en.md

 ## Deploying the registry (Optional)

 A playbook exist to deploy the registry and the webserver storing the QCOW images

-On the Jumphost:
+On the jumpbox:
 ```
 su - dci-openshift-agent
 cd samples